muffpy/liballocs-gc/README.md

   }
   exp_collect(); /* Call collector */

-  inspect_allocs(); /* Print out allocated object addresses and uniqtypes.
-Should only show the 'reachable' object */
+  /* Print out remaining object addresses and uniqtypes.
+Should show the 'reachable' object.
+      May also show some garbage.
+  */
+  inspect_allocs();

   printf("SUCCESS \n");

   return 0;